-Automatically assigning chats to team members based on conversation load takes the task away from busy managers and evenly distributes chats across the team.
+Automatically assigning chats to account management team members based on conversation load takes the task away from busy managers and evenly distributes chats across the team.
 This ensures that agents are never taking on too many chats at once.
 As mentioned regarding the expectations customers have regarding speedy responses, this should make it a must-have for businesses.

 Use Rules to Assign Chats

 Rule-based routing lets you automatically assign chats to team members or groups based on predefined filters, rules, and keywords.
 This feature ensures that visitors and customers are always routed to the right department or agent, increasing the chance that it will be resolved on the first contact, a key metric for determining the overall health of a customer service department.

 For example, if you want to route all questions regarding pricing or billing received from mobile chat users to the group you created called Pricing & Billing, you would create an assignment rule that looks like the example below.
 This takes the task of determining who to send chats to out of the hands of managers or others in the service department.